Client-Focused. Experienced.

 • Any domestic violence (during the marriage or after separation), such as spousal abuse, child abuse or stalking, can have a significant influence on custody proceedings and visitation rights.

 While you don’t have to prove grounds to get a divorce, one spouse’s wrongdoing can still be a factor in family court proceedings.
-Our lawyers will explain the law and what it could mean for your case.
+Our Irvine divorce lawyers will explain the law and what it could mean for your case.
 Whatever the circumstances, our role is to anticipate those complicating factors and guide you to the most favorable outcome of your divorce.

 The Divorce Timeline And What To Expect In California